First Point of Contact & Frequently Asked Questions

 Again if matters are critically urgent for your company formation, a ready-made company may be the better option to go for.

 Yes, definitely.
-We are licenced and regulated by the Financial Services Authority.
-Businesses of corporate service providers and provisions of trustees in Seychelles are highly monitored and illegal and unethical behaviour is not accepted by the authority.
+We are licenced and regulated by the Seychelles Financial Services Authority since 1996.
+Businesses of corporate service providers and provisions of trustees in Seychelles are highly monitored and illegal and unethical behavior is not accepted by the authority.
 If any client is discontent with any of our services the authority has every right to investigate us.

 It is the authority’s right to put us out of business by suspending or cancelling our licence if a client has complaints about how we operate.
 In light that any illegal and unethical behaviour is done, the registered agent would have less access to your company as a registered agent is entitled to information about IBCs, not to control them.
 Note that the law strongly obligates a registered agent to protect any received information.